CATL’s cobalt-free battery cells are already below 60 euros per kWh

 While the energy density of LFP/LFMP batteries isn’t the best, they have high power density and can be charged from 0 to 80 % in less than 20 minutes.
 The high cycle life also makes them suitable to implement the V2G (Vehicle-to-Grid) technology.

 Nonetheless, I still think it’s good idea to not rely on a single battery technology.
-Nickel-rich battery cells like NCMA and eventually manganese-rich battery cells like HE-NCM will still be important.
+Nickel-rich battery cells like NCMA and eventually manganese-rich battery cells like NCM 217 will still be important.

 Ok, if batteries are not the problem, what about the rest of the electric car?